gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 strictly according to  {{RFC9260}}, but COOKIE-ECHO and COOKIE-ACK chunks are encrypted using DTLS Chunks and Restart DTLS Key contexts.

-In order to support protected SCTP Restart, the SCTP Endpoints needs to allocate and maintain dedicated Restart DTLS Key contexts, SCTP packets protected by these contexts will be identified in the DTLS chunk with the R (Restart) bit set (see {{DTLS-chunk}}).
-Both SCTP Endpoints needs to ensure that Restart DTLS key contexts is preserved for supporting the protected SCTP Restart use case.
+In order to support protected SCTP Restart, the SCTP Endpoints need to allocate and maintain dedicated Restart DTLS Key contexts, SCTP packets protected by these contexts will be identified in the DTLS chunk with the R (Restart) bit set (see {{DTLS-chunk}}).
+Both SCTP Endpoints need to ensure that Restart DTLS key contexts are preserved for supporting the protected SCTP Restart use case.

 In order for the protected SCTP endpoint to be available for protected SCTP